Kookylo/claude_workflow_generator/rss-to-airtable-ai-prompts/README.md

 The JavaScript code in this node:
 - Extracts the article title, content, URL, and publication date
-- Creates a structured prompt for AI tools like ChatGPT or Claude
+- Creates a structured prompt specifically designed for ChatGPT
-- The prompt includes instructions for creating engaging LinkedIn content
+- Includes detailed instructions for creating engaging LinkedIn content
 - All data is formatted into a structured object for Airtable storage

+The prompts are designed with best practices for ChatGPT, including:
+- Clear context about the source material
+- Specific instructions for tone and style
+- Character count limitations for LinkedIn
+- Requirements for hashtags and engagement questions

 ### Save to Airtable

 The final node saves all the collected information to your Airtable base:
 - Article title and content
 - Original publication date and source URL
-- The generated LinkedIn prompt
+- The generated ChatGPT prompt
 - Processing timestamp

+## Using the Generated Prompts

+After the workflow runs:

+1. Open your Airtable base
+2. Find the latest entries with their ChatGPT prompts
+3. Copy the prompt from the "LinkedIn Prompt" field
+4. Paste it into ChatGPT (or Claude, or other AI tools)
+5. Review and refine the generated LinkedIn post
+6. Post the content to LinkedIn

 ## Customization Options

 - **Change RSS Sources**: Modify the URL in the RSS Feed Reader node to monitor different feeds
-- **Adjust Prompt Format**: Edit the JavaScript in the Generate LinkedIn Prompt node to create different types of prompts
+- **Adjust Prompt Format**: Edit the JavaScript in the Generate LinkedIn Prompt node to change the instructions given to ChatGPT
 - **Add More Social Platforms**: Extend the code to generate prompts for other platforms like Twitter or Facebook
 - **Content Filtering**: Add Filter nodes to only process articles with specific keywords

-## Integration Ideas

-- Connect to OpenAI/Claude nodes to automatically generate the LinkedIn posts
-- Add a Slack notification when new content is processed
-- Integrate with a scheduling tool to automatically post content
-- Add a Text Summarization API to create brief article summaries

 ## Troubleshooting